 - Use very less oil/ghee for making it.

-- Don’t overcook it.
+- Don’t overcook it and over mix it.

 Boiled Potato-Take peeled boiled potato cut into small pieces.
 If you don’t have boiled potato in hand, peel a small potato and chop into small cubes.
 When you start making Khichdi, cook potatoes until soft and then add sabudana pearls.
 Roasted peanuts add on the crunch.
 You can coarsely crush the peanuts, I like to keep it whole.

-Salt/Sendha Namak- as per taste
+- Salt/Sendha Namak- as per taste

 - Once the pearls are are soft drain the water completely and keep the pearls in the colander.

 - Take peeled boiled potato cut into small pieces, dry roast peanuts and finely chopped green chilies.

 - Take a heavy bottomed pan, add oil/ghee to it.
+Add cumin seeds/ rai seeds.

-- Add cumin seeds/ rai seeds.
-Let it splutter then add curry leaves and green chilies.
+- Let it sputter then add curry leaves and green chilies.

 - Add chopped boiled potatoes, dry roasted peanuts and saute for a few minutes.

 - Add sabudana pearls and mix lightly, add salt to taste.

 - When pearls start turning translucent switch off the flame and transfer khichdi in a serving bowl.